 Their method for query suggestions involves:

-1) Using algorithms to find candidate queries related to a searched for query,
+1) Using algorithms to find candidate queries related to a search for a query,

 2) Calculating the relevance and frequency of use for those potential candidates,

 3) Presenting the query suggestions based on a ranked score,